top of page

 Cons

-• Can have a small when large amounts are kept
+• Can have a smell when large amounts are kept

 • Often used as a geckos only food source, which isn't ideal